NordicSemiconductor/pc-nrfconnect-npm/doc/docs/overview.md

 ![Profiles tab](./screenshots/npm_profiles_tab.png "Profiles tab")

 Here you can make changes to the generated battery model settings, make edits to your custom projects, or merge individual temperature profiles.
-See [Working with temperature profiles](working_with_temperature_profiles.md) for more information.
+See [Working with profiles](working_with_profiles.md) for more information.

 !!! note "Note"
       The battery model is automatically stored as a JSON and an INC file.
 Use the JSON file for evaluations in nPM PowerUP and the INC file when integrating the battery model into your final application with a Nordic System on Chip (SoC).